RichardLitt/standard-readme/spec.md

 - Does not require its own title.
 - Must be less than 120 characters.
 - Must start with `> `
-- Must be on it's own line.
+- Must be on its own line.
 - Must match the description in the packager manager's `description` field.
 - Must match GitHub's description (if on GitHub).